Public sector bodies are required to post online the names and compensation paid to:

 The postings are required by June 30 each year and will be maintained for five years.

 Learn more about the Public Sector Compensation Transparency Act.

 ACFA compensates its board members per Appendix 3, Schedule 1, Part A of the current Committee Remuneration Order (Order-in-Council 466/2007).

 Alberta Capital Finance Authority Compensation Disclosure

-The Deputy Minister of Treasury Board and Finance and the Deputy Minister of Municipal Affairs are Class A directors assigned due to their positions and are not remunerated by ACFA.
+An Assistant Deputy Minister of Treasury Board and Finance and an Assistant Deputy Minister of Municipal Affairs are Class A directors assigned due to their positions and are not remunerated by ACFA.

 You may search the contents of a column by clicking on the icon.
 Columns can also be sorted by clicking on the column title.